 Passion drives me.
 While I am a logical thinker, I’m an emotional leader.
 I make the majority of my decisions by investigating the facts and applying logic.
 I communicate these decisions with genuine enthusiasm and deeply held conviction.

 I’m the same way.
-When I’m on, there’s no one that’s more on.
+When I’m on, I’m all the way on.
 But I’ve also learned to shut down and recharge my batteries.
 While I find it exhilarating to share a vision at the office, I find it exhausting to share it when I’m at home.
 When I’m with my family, I simply think differently.
 I want to relax and enjoy their presence.

 At work, I engage.
 At home, I process.